Katelyn Runck Flaunts Killer Curves And Cleavage In Tiny Workout Ensemble

 Katelyn revealed via her geotag that she was photographed in Los Angeles, California.

-In the caption, she offered some advice to her fans telling them to kill their “distractions.”
+In the caption, she offered some advice to her fans, telling them to kill their “distractions.”
 She also revealed that she was snapped by photographer Lee LHGFX.

 The series was met with enthusiasm and approval from thousands of her fans, accumulating more than 6,000 likes within the first 30 minutes after going live.
-An additional 400 followers also quickly headed to the comments section to shower the model with compliments.
+An additional 400 followers quickly headed to the comments section to shower the model with compliments.

 “Gorgeous goddess,” one social media user commented.